mattiasaxell/mattiasaxell.github.io/content/references.md

 #### The Swedish Defense Research Agency

 “*Mattias has during his time at FOI worked with the registration of images in the agency's image database and also performed image editing and conversion of files between different image formats.
 Furthermore, Mattias has updated and edited pages on FOI's intranet.
-During his work, Mattias has demonstrated good knowledge of software such as EpiServer and ImageVault.
+During his work, Mattias has demonstrated good knowledge of software such as EpiServer and ImageVault.*

-*Mattias Axell is extremely easy to work with and has shown personal maturity as well as initiative and humor.”
+*Mattias Axell is extremely easy to work with and has shown personal maturity as well as initiative and humor.*”
 - Anna-Lena Österborg, Head of Department, Research Support Division (2010)
 - Jessica Norlin, Acting Head of Division, Research Support Division (2009)
 - Mikael Sylvén, Head of Unit, Internal Services (2009 & 2010)